Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Environmental and Sustainability Consultant

-Sustainability is no longer driven by corporate strategy, but by global crises.
-The recent Middle East Crisis Response Plan brings the deadline for a Sustainable Mobility Plan forward by one year—now due before the end of 2026.
+Sustainability no longer advances only at the pace of corporate strategies, but also at the pace of global crises.
+The recent Comprehensive Response Plan to the Middle East Crisis brings the deadline forward by one year to have a Workplace Sustainable Mobility Plan in place, which now becomes mandatory before the end of 2026.

-What once allowed for gradual planning has become an immediate priority.
-For many organizations, this means revisiting roadmaps, reallocating resources, and, above all, accelerating decision-making in mobility—an area directly tied to operating costs, emissions, and regulatory compliance.
+What until now could be planned with some margin becomes an immediate priority.
+For many organisations, this means revisiting roadmaps, reallocating resources and, above all, accelerating decision-making in an area, mobility, that connects directly with operating costs, emissions and regulatory compliance.

 What is Royal Decree-Law 7/2026 and how does it affect corporate mobility?

-The change stems from an emergency instrument: Royal Decree-Law 7/2026.
-Approved in March amid high geopolitical volatility and rising energy prices, this regulatory package aims to cushion the economic impact of the Middle East crisis.
-Alongside fiscal, energy, and business support measures, the government also introduces adjustments to sustainable mobility policies for 2026.
+The change stems from an emergency instrument: Royal Decree-Law 7/2026 of 20 March.
+Approved in a context of high geopolitical volatility and pressure on energy prices, this regulatory package aims to cushion the economic effects of the Middle East crisis.
+Among fiscal, energy and business support measures, the government also amends Law 9/2025 on Sustainable Mobility to accelerate its application in 2026.

-The rationale is to reduce energy dependency, particularly on fossil fuels—something that largely involves transforming how people and goods move.
-In this context, companies play a central role.
+The logic is to reduce energy dependency, especially on fossil fuels.
+That largely involves transforming how people and goods move.
+And there, companies play a central role.

-What matters is not only the content of the decree, but its nature: as a royal decree-law, it comes into force immediately.
+What is relevant is not only the content of the decree, but its nature: as a royal decree-law, its application is immediate.
 There is no long adaptation period.
-Political urgency is directly transferred to the business landscape.
+Political urgency is transferred directly to the business fabric.

-The adjustment introduced by the plan directly affects the implementation timeline for Sustainable Mobility Plans in 2026—key tools for reducing emissions linked to corporate transport (employees, logistics, fleets).
+The adjustment introduced by the decree directly affects the implementation timeline for Sustainable Mobility Plans, key instruments for reducing the emissions associated with corporate transport (employees, logistics, fleets).
+Specifically, it reduces the deadline to have an approved plan from 24 to 12 months.

 • Deadline shortened by one year to have an approved Workplace Sustainable Mobility Plan (WSMP).
-Plans must be ready before December 5, 2026.
+In other words, it must be ready before 5 December 2026.

-• Increased pressure on companies that have not yet started the process
+• Greater pressure on companies that have not yet started the process.

-• Alignment with more ambitious short-term climate targets
+• Alignment with more demanding short-term climate targets.

 Which companies are required to have a Workplace Sustainable Mobility Plan (WSMP)?

-Although the timeline is accelerating, the conceptual framework of mobility plans remains the same.
+Although the timeline accelerates, the conceptual framework of mobility plans remains the same.

-Companies with more than 200 employees, or more than 100 per shift, are still required to address:
+Companies with more than 200 employees, or more than 100 per shift, still have to address:

-• Encouragement of active mobility (such as cycling or walking)
+• The promotion of active mobility (such as cycling or walking).

-In other words, there is no radical change in the “what,” but rather in the “when” and the “how.”
+In other words, there is no radical change in the “what”, but in the “when” and the “how”.
 And that is what makes the difference.
-Many organizations have yet to overcome the main challenge: obtaining reliable data, coordinating internal teams, and translating these general guidelines into concrete, measurable actions.
+Because many organisations have not yet solved the main challenge: having reliable data, coordinating internal areas and translating these general guidelines into concrete, measurable actions.

 From theory to execution: the real bottleneck

-In this new scenario, the risk is not a lack of awareness of the regulation, but the inability to implement it on time.
+In this new scenario, the risk is not being unaware of the regulation, but not being able to implement it in time.

-To have a Sustainable Mobility Plan ready before the end of 2026, companies face three common challenges:
+To have their Sustainable Mobility Plan ready before the end of 2026, companies face three common frictions:

 With less time available, these obstacles become critical.
-The difference between compliance and non-compliance will largely depend on execution capacity.
+The difference between complying or not will largely depend on execution capacity.

-How to digitize your Mobility Plan with Manglai
+How to digitalise your Mobility Plan with Manglai

-This is where technology shifts from being a complement to becoming an enabler.
-Manglai allows companies to approach their Sustainable Mobility Plan in a structured, fast, and regulation-aligned way:
+This is where technology stops being a complement and becomes an enabler.
+Manglai allows companies to approach the Sustainable Mobility Plan in a structured, fast way aligned with regulatory requirements:

-• Automated diagnosis of corporate mobility, with real data on carbon footprint
+• Automated diagnosis of corporate mobility, with real data on the carbon footprint.

-• Identification of priority measures tailored to each organization
+• Identification of priority measures, tailored to the context of each organisation.

-In a context of tighter deadlines and increasing pressure, it’s not just about designing a plan—it’s about making it viable.
-Because this time, sustainable mobility is not a future roadmap; it’s an immediate requirement with direct business impact.
+In a context where deadlines are getting shorter and pressure is increasing, it is not just about designing a plan, but about making it viable.
+If you want to start from reliable transport data, you can rely on Manglai’s carbon footprint solution.
+Because this time, sustainable mobility is not a roadmap for the future: it is an immediate requirement with a direct impact on the business.

 Paula Otero